 Dependent initiatives require those foundations to work.
 An AI-powered pricing engine needs reliable data pipelines.
 Automated compliance needs a governance framework that defines what "compliant" means for AI decisions, and predictive maintenance won't go anywhere without sensor data integration that somebody has to build first.

 When dependent initiatives launch before their foundations exist, they either stall waiting for prerequisites or build workarounds that become technical debt.
-Both outcomes waste resources.
-And both are preventable with sequencing that accounts for dependencies.
+Both waste resources, and both are preventable with sequencing that accounts for dependencies.

 The cascade in reverse